AliceO2Group/Run3Analysisvalidation/README.md

 Now you are ready to run the validation code.

-**Make sure that your bash environment is clean!
+**Make sure that your Bash environment is clean!
 Do not load ROOT, AliPhysics, O<sup>2</sup>, O<sup>2</sup>Physics or any other aliBuild package environment before running the framework!**

 Enter any directory and execute the steering script `runtest.sh`.